Yann39/self-hosted/README.md

 - Network-wide with the PiHole as DHCP
 - Specific devices only

-Go to your router configuration and add a **port forward rule** for the port `51820` :

-- Name : VPN
-- Input port : 51820
-- Target port : 51820
-- Device : bananapim5
-- Protocol : UDP

 Wireguard UI

 In Global settings, set endpoint address to wireguard.example.com